Capital gains tax: Tax evasion

-Capital gains taxes have also led some taxpayers to evade the payment of the tax.
+Capital gains taxes have also led some taxpayers to illegally evade the payment of the tax.
 The level of tax evasion is the extent to which actual tax revenue collected by government differs from that which would have been collected if every taxpayer paid exactly what is required by law.
 Tax evasion has important implications for the efficiency of taxes, since resources spent on evading the tax could be put to more productive uses.

 Professor James Poterba's work from 1987 in the American Economic Review studied the relationship between capital gains taxes and tax evasion: a 1% decrease in capital gains tax rate increases the reported tax base by 0.4% (amounting to a 0.6% decrease in tax collected).

 A more recent study from the Journal of Public Economics provides support for Poterba's work with evidence from a unique data set of shareholder information from the 1989 leveraged buyout of RJR Nabisco.
 The study estimates that a one percentage-point increase in the marginal tax rate on capital gains is associated with a 0.42% increase in evasion (amounting to a 0.58% increase in tax collected).
 In addition, the authors find that the average level of evasion was 11% of the total capital gains.